 - Swim: Swimming cools your body’s core, including your joints.
 It’s also a low-impact cardio exercise.
 Most importantly, the buoyancy of water relieves pressure on your joints.

 When to see your provider

-If you have unbearable joint pain, talk with your health care provider.
+If you have unbearable joint pain, talk with your primary care provider.
 They may want to do some tests.
 If your joints are painful, swollen, warm to the touch or making your daily activities difficult to do, make an appointment.
 Waiting to see a health care professional may cause more damage to your joints.

-Learn more about the sports medicine services offered at Bon Secours.
+Learn more about the orthopedics and sports medicine we provide at Bon Secours.